What is Fecal Microbiota Transplant?

 Healthy stool is mixed with saline solution and then ultra-filtered to extract everything except the microorganisms.
 The transplant is administered by our trained team of professionals via enema with a special syringe and catheter.
 The enema is then retained for minimum of 20 minutes while the patient relaxes in their private procedure room.

 We use carefully screened and handled fresh or frozen stool specimens for treatments at Newbery Medicine to produce the best results.
 We have a supply of frozen specimens which we use for patients in maintenance, for back up or at-home treatment.

 Newbery Medicine firmly believes in the lower intestine approach and does not use the “top down” (nasogastric implants) as in our experience this might convey serious risks to the recipient.

 How are Newbery Medicine’s donors screened?

-Newbery Medicine uses a select few donors who have been rigorously tested and whose bacteria have been shown successful in treating patients.
+Newbery Medicine uses a select few donors who have been rigorously tested and whose bacteria have been shown to be successful in treating patients.
 Donors are regularly re-screened and checked to help insure the quality of the samples.

 The typical donor profile is someone in good health who has not taken antibiotics for at least 90 days.
-The donor is usually a young person, physically active, slim, with normal bowel functions and without any history of inflammatory ailments.
+The donor is usually a person who is physically active, slim, with normal bowel functions and without any history of inflammatory ailments.
 Newbery Medicine has strong relationships with its donors who are committed to the health of our patients.

 Donors complete a screening questionnaire similar to that which is done at blood banks and for organ or tissue transplants.
 Prospective donors with risk factors for HIV and viral hepatitis are excluded from donating.
 Persons with gastrointestinal or autoimmune disease or a history of malignancy are not acceptable donors.
 Donors who meet the criteria undergo blood work testing for HIV, hepatitis A, B and C, and syphilis.
 They are also tested for bad bacteria such as salmonella, parasites, and clostridium difficile, and also for parasites in their stool.